ivs-kuleuven/platosim3/docs/source/SupplementaryFiles.md

 ## <a name="starCatalogue"></a>Star Catalogue

 A star catalogue must be provided in a file in ASCII format.
 This file should contain three columns, separated by a space, holding the following information:

 * right ascension of the stars [degrees]
 * declination of the stars [degrees]
 * stellar magnitude

+A fourth column is optional and should contain positive integers, serving as star identifier.
+If absent, the line number will act as star identifier (counting starts at 1).

+Lines preceded by <code>#</code> are considered header lines and will be ignored when reading in the file.

 The path of this file, relative to the project location, must be provided via the <code>StarCatalogFile</code> parameter in the <code>ObservingParameters</code> block in the @ref ConfigurationParameters "configuration file".